-You’ll want to “edu-tain” your readers by combining personal connection points with valuable educational content on the subject matter that your’e an expert in.
+You’ll want to “edu-tain” your readers by combining personal connection points with valuable educational content on the subject matter that you’re an expert in and the benefits of your products.
 In my case, this would be legal training.
 In your case, that might be spinal alignment or career coaching.
-Whatever it is you do, make sure you bring a ton of free value into these emails so that the reader feels no friction when you share the link to invest in your package or session because it feels like they’ve already received something valuable from you for free.
+Whatever it is you do, make sure you bring a ton of free value into your email content so that the reader feels no friction when you share the link to invest in your package or session because it feels like they’ve already received something valuable from you for free.

-By the time you are ready to sell, the readers who really jive with you will be super eager to schedule a call and dive in.
+By the time you are ready to sell your products or services, the readers who really jive with you will be super eager to schedule a call and dive in.
 A bonus is that these customers are highly likely to be a great fit, as they’re already psyched about your unique point-of-view, philosophy, and coaching awesomeness.
 (Or weird jokes, or mad gardening skills…)

 Step four: Intro call or webinar, and signing up!

 Invite your prospects into a sales presentation like a webinar (like this one) or one-on-one conversation.
 You’ll deliver plenty of value.
 You’ll also share more information about your coaching program and the even bigger transformation your customers get when they decide to work with you.
 Then go ahead and sell.
 Answer any questions and make sure you are a good fit and vice versa.

 Woo hoo!
 Now you can do a happy dance.